dbp/website/reading.markdown

 online) is also great because it naturally selects papers that were well written and/or influential.

+### April 2014

+- _FizzBuzz in Haskell by Embedding a Domain-Specific Language_.
+Maciej Pirog.
+2014.
+[PDF](http://themonadreader.files.wordpress.com/2014/04/fizzbuzz.pdf).

+  > _A fun short paper about solving the classic interview question
+  > using languages / interpreters as a way of approaching the
+  > problem.
+The "trick" to the result is continuations, in order to
+  > implement control flow in the DSL.

 ### March 2014

 - _Scrap Your Boilerplate: A Practical Design Pattern for Generic Programming_.
 Ralf Lammel, Simon Peyton Jones.
 2003.
 [PDF](http://www.ldpreload.com/p/syb/hmap.pdf).